VirtualEmbryo/foambryo2D/README.md

 ### Credits, contact, citations
-If you use this tool, please cite the associated preprint:
+If you use this tool, please cite the associated preprint.
 Do not hesitate to contact Sacha Ichbiah and Hervé Turlier for practical questions and applications.
 We hope that **foambryo2d** could help biologists and physicists to shed light on the mechanical aspects of early development.